 3. Quality snacks

 The festive season is an unfortunate cocktail of enormous queues and delays, delicious food choices everywhere and unplanned scenarios that can promote overeating during the holidays.
 Save yourself from getting ravenously hungry, increased cravings and overeating at an office party, by getting ahead and preparing.
 Make sure you always have quality snacks available in your bag, at work or in your car.
+This can save you from ongoing holiday binge eating .

 Prep some boiled eggs with vegetable sticks, hummus and crackers, nuts and seeds with fruit, a small bottle of kefir and a handful of berries are some suggestions to keep you going.
 Protein bars without additives, flavouring and artificial sweeteners can be especially useful as they keep well.